Red, Hot and Blue

-Red, Hot and Blue is a stage musical with music and lyrics by Cole Porter and a book by Howard Lindsay and Russel Crouse.
+Red, Hot and Blue is a musical with music and lyrics by Cole Porter and a book by Howard Lindsay and Russel Crouse.
 It premiered on Broadway in 1936 and introduced the popular song "It's De-Lovely," sung by Ethel Merman and Bob Hope.

 The musical has no connection to the 1949 film musical of the same name with songs by Frank Loesser.

 Today it may be most famous as one of the first instances of creative resolution of top billing on posters and marquees.
 Stars Jimmy Durante and Ethel Merman refused to accept second billing.
 The producers devised a compromise in which their names formed an X-shaped cross, drawing the observer’s eye in two directions.
 The third star, Bob Hope, settled for his name in bold under the cross.

 Synopsis

 Nails O'Reilly Duquesne is a newly wealthy young widow.
 Loud and brassy, Nails is a former manicurist.
 She organizes a benefit for her favorite cause, the rehabilitation of ex-convicts.
 Together with her sidekick (an "ex-con" himself), Policy Pinkle, and her "square" boyfriend, lawyer Bob Hale, she embarks on a nationwide search for Bob's old girlfriend, which is really the reason for the enterprise.
 The girlfriend, 18 years earlier, had sat upon a hot waffle iron and so had a unique "imprint".
 However, the national lottery that Nails starts gets the attention of the Finance Committee, and they wind up in Washington DC in an even more complicated situation.
 The Supreme Court declares the lottery unconstitutional, because it would benefit the people.